Akshat-Shu/2026-tt-chat/exercise-2/README.md

 - Or type `man 7 socket` in terminal
 - When would you want to use a `SOCK_RAW` stream?
 #### Answer
 - According to the man page, `SOCK_RAW` provides raw network protocol access.
-We may use it when we want to send over some data without any protocol-specific formatting, like when we want to send a custom packet for pinging.
+We may use it when we want to transmit data without any protocol-specific formatting, like when we want to send a custom packet for pinging.

 ### TCP and IP Protocols
 - [IPv4](https://www.rfc-editor.org/info/rfc791) - Internet Protocol